porifa/.github/CONTRIBUTING.md

 - Becoming a maintainer

 ## We Develop with Github
-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We use GitHub to host code, track issues and feature requests, and accept pull requests.

 ## We Use [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow), So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow)).
 We actively welcome your pull requests: